T-bMighty/Arch-homelab/README.md

 I created a script from my journey.

 # This script will install
-Jellyfin with Nvidia transoding,
+Jellyfin with Nvidia transoding
-Ollama,
+Ollama
 Docker
-Open-webui(to chat with ollama,
+Open-webui(to chat with ollama
 Pyenv - global python 3.10
 Stable-diffusion(create images with ai
 CasaOS(Docker based cloud solution)

-F - Functional
+# F - Functional
-A - Automated
+# A - Automated
-R - Robust
+# R - Robust
-T - Technologies
+# T - Technologies

-# To host your own F.A.R.T today.
+Hopefully one day, we can bring our F.A.R.T.'s together and create something beautiful

+To start F.A.R.T.ing
 '''
 git clone

 sudo chmod +x fart.sh

 bash fart.sh ##lol
 or
 ./fart.sh